ghaddarAbs/NER-with-wikiDSCE/README.md

 * fasttext == 0.8.3

 ## Prepare the Data
-1. Download the data from [here](https://drive.google.com/open?id=TODO) and unzip the files in data directory.
+1. Follow instruction in /data in order to obtain the data.

 2. Change the `raw_path` variables for [conll](http://www.cnts.ua.ac.be/conll2003/ner/) and [ontonotes](http://conll.cemantix.org/2012/data.html) datasets in `experiments.config` file to `path/to/conll-2003` and `path/to/conll-2012/v4/data` respectively.
 For conll dataset please rename eng.train eng.testa eng.testb files to conll.train.txt conll.dev.txt conll.test.txt respectively.